 - Our Full-time MBA is ranked 31st in Europe in the European MBA rankings

-- Distance Learning MBA ranked 8th in the world and 3rd in the UK in Online MBA rankings
+- Our Distance Learning MBA ranked 8th in the world, 3rd in the UK in Online MBA rankings

 - Our Distance Learning MBA is also ranked 1st in the world for career progression and 2nd in the world for value for money

 Typical offer: BBB / 300 UCAS points